Gandhigram, Tamil Nadu: Gandhigram Rural Institute

 Gandhigram Rural Institute is 100% funded by the Government of India through University Grants Commission, New Delhi.
 It is not managed by the Gandhigram Trust.
 This university is a deemed university and delivers diploma, undergraduate, post-graduate programs, M.Phil. and Ph.D. in various disciplines of Science, Social Science, Agriculture, Public health, Rural Industries.

+Thambithottam Higher Secondary School is the secondary school under Gandhigram Institute.

 Kasthuriba Hospital

 Gandhigram Trust also operates a hospital in the name of Mahatma Gandhi's wife Kasthuribai.
 This hospital is one of the largest hospital in the district.
 But unlike other private hospital, this hospital is service centric.
 Here many poor people from surrounding villages get quality care and treatment with well established infra-structure.
 At present Dr. Kousalya Devi is governing the hospital.
 She is well known for her service as Mother Teresa of Tamil Nadu.
 In this hospital they manufacture jaipur foot.